q2ebanking/pytest-factory/README.md

 - mock_request - mocks an inbound http request

-these pre-made factories can be used as models for users to create their own. the methods in pytest_factory.framework.helpers can make this as easy as defining one function containing one function call!
+these pre-made factories can be used as models for users to create their own. the methods in pytest_factory.framework.fixture_factory can make this as easy as defining one function containing one function call!

 ## future dev